 The term loan bears interest, at the Company's option, at (a) the base rate plus an applicable margin ranging between 1.25% and 1.75%, or (b) the LIBOR rate plus an applicable margin ranging between 2.25% and 2.75%.
 Borrowings under the revolving line of credit bear interest, at the Company's option, at (a) the base rate plus an applicable margin ranging between 0.75% and 1.25%, or (b) the LIBOR rate plus an applicable margin ranging between 1.75% and 2.25%.
 The applicable margin is determined based on the Company's total leverage ratio.
-Interest on the term loan is payable quarterly, beginning April 13, 2015 and was 3.1% as of April 1, 2016.
-Principal on the term loan is payable on the last day of each March, June, September, and December in each year, with the amount of each such principal installment equal to: (i) \$75,000 on the last day of June, September and December 2016, and (ii) all of the remaining outstanding principal amount on March 24, 2017.
+Interest on the term loan is payable quarterly, beginning April 13, 2015 and was 3.1% as of July 1, 2016.
+Principal on the term loan is payable on the last day of each March, June, September, and December in each year, with the amount of each such principal installment equal to: (i) \$75,000 on the last day of September and December 2016, and (ii) all of the remaining outstanding principal amount on March 24, 2017.
+The Company is currently in the process of negotiating a refinancing of the credit facility under the BMO Credit Agreement; however, the Company may not be able to refinance such facility on terms favorable to it or at all.
+In the event the Company does not refinance the credit facility, the Company intends to repay any outstanding amounts with cash on hand.
 The term loan is governed by the terms of the BMO Credit Agreement.

 All borrowings under the revolving line of credit are limited to a borrowing base equal to roughly 75% of the eligible accounts receivable plus 50% of the lower of cost or market value of the Company's eligible inventory, each term as defined in the BMO Credit Agreement.
-Under the BMO Credit Agreement, as of April 1, 2016, no cash amounts are restricted.
+Under the BMO Credit Agreement, as of July 1, 2016, no cash amounts are restricted.
 The revolving line of credit matures on March 24, 2017 and term loans can be requested at any time prior to February 22, 2017, which would mature March 24, 2017.